Omokuio/api-service-demo/README.md

 To view this example simply open the `index.html` file in your favourite browser.
 To view the source-code instead, just use your favourite editor software to open the file.

 You will find the available examples in the folder `./html/any-crypto-direct`.

+### Node.js - user-card

+This example shows the simply integration of the merchant api into your product.
+We've created a small example application that lets you display your account information in a beautiful interface.

+You will find the available examples in the folder `./node.js/user-card`.